komunitin/komunitin-api/social/README.md

 ### Members
 Members are the subject of this API.
 They need not to be physical people, but can be businesses, non-profit organizations, etc. They have profile information, contact points and may create offers and needs.
 Members have a link to their corresponding account in the Accounting API.

+### Users
+Users are objects representing the login credentials.
+A user is linked to one or more members, which carry the actual profile information.
+Users are the link between the authentication service and this API and allow to manage several members from a single log in and also sharing members accross diferent users without having to share the credentials.

 ### Contacts
 Represent a contact point of a member or an exchange group.
 It may be a telephone number, email address, WhatsApp or Telegram contacts.
 A contact is always attached to either a member or a group.
 Contact resources are included by default in they owner resources, and can't be directly listed, so they act effectively as sub-resources of group and member resources.